 USDA Veterans in Agriculture — Thinking about farming as a post-service career?
 There has never been a more important time to get involved in agriculture.
 The USDA is working to provide the solutions and partnerships to get you started in farming.

-The mission of the Farmer Veteran Coalition of Maine (FVC-ME) is to mobilize Maine veterans to feed Maine, and is one of the first state chapters of the National Farmer Veteran Coalition whose mission is to mobilize veterans to feed America.
+On a national level, the National Farmer Veteran Coalition is a resource whose mission is to mobilize veterans to feed America.
 Membership is free.
 The Returning Veterans to Agriculture Project is dedicated to gathering and communicating resources for veterans who are interested in returning to or starting careers in agriculture and in rural communities.

 The Maine Small Business Development Center (SBDC) connects to local and national veteran farming resources.
 On a national level, Operation Boots to Business: From Service to Startup is an entrepreneurial education initiative offered by the U.S. Small Business Administration (SBA) as an elective track within the Department of Defense’s revised Training Assistance Program called Transition Goals, Plans, Success (Transition GPS).
 Veteran Women Igniting the Spirit of Entrepreneurship (VWISE) is an entrepreneurial training program for female veterans of all service eras and branches with a passion for and interest in either starting a new small business or growing an existing one.